tanamix22/mobileStore/README.md

 <br>
 <hr>

+## Backend
-Backend: for the endpoints use my own backend that I carry out for this test
+For the endpoints use my own backend that I carry out for this test
 <a href="https://github.com/tanachnology/ecommerce-my-store-backend">ecommerce-my-store-backend</a>

 <br>
 <hr>

+## Deploy
-deply with netlify <a href="https://mobile-store-tana.netlify.app/">Demo</a><a href="https://mobile-store-tana.netlify.app/">Demo</a>
+Deploy with netlify <a href="https://mobile-store-tana.netlify.app/">Demo</a>

 <br>
 <hr>